SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-sampleapplicationsetup.md

 > [!NOTE]
-> You can easily insert the `TokenHelper.cs` class in your project by adding the **AppForSharePointOnlineWebToolkit** nuget package to your solution.
+> You can easily insert the `TokenHelper.cs` class in your project by adding the [AppForSharePointOnlineWebToolkit] (https://www.nuget.org/packages/AppForSharePointOnlineWebToolkit/) NuGet package to your solution.

 <a name="discover"> </a>